Anthony-Gambale/Pygame-3D/README.md

 A screen plane is defined by local basis vectors, a normal vector and a centre point, as shown in Figure 3.

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/3.1_plane_definition.png)
 *Figure 3: Robust definition of a screen.
 Plane with centrepoint s, local basis vectors and normal vector.*

+Figure 4 has two examples of screens attached to camera points.
+The camera points are offset from s by a factor of the normal vector.

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/3.2_plane_definition.png)
 *Figure 4: Screens defined robustly, and translated.*